Type of Business Plans

 Business plans come in all shapes and sizes, but the main purpose of any business plan is to provide a roadmap for business owners and managers to follow as they grow their companies.
 For example, if you are looking for investment in your business or planning on going to a bank to seek capital, you may want to opt for a more detailed and comprehensive business plan.
 On the other hand, if you are a small business owner who is looking to create a plan to help you stay organized and on track, a basic business plan may be sufficient.
 It is important to create a business plan that suits your specific needs and objectives.

 All basic business plans should at the very least include an executive summary, a description of the business, a market analysis, a competitive analysis, a description of the products and services offered, a marketing plan, an operations plan, financial projections, and an appendix.
 When it comes to creating a business plan, there are several types that you can consider that should suit the needs of your organization.
 Each type of business plan has different advantages and disadvantages, depending on your company’s goals and objectives.
+We've outlined four common types of business plans below for your review.

 Traditional Business Plan